-As I read Doreen’s book I thought about my friends and how they all have such different beliefs.
+As I read Doreen’s book, I thought about my friends and how they all have such different beliefs.
 All of which I deeply respect.
-What are the beliefs you have taken comfort in?
+What are the views you have taken comfort in?
 Do you believe there is a heaven or an afterlife?
-Or do you believe this is it and that when we die our body just turns to ashes?
+Or do you think this is it and that when we die our body turns to ashes?
 How do you survive your grief?

-I ask that if you would like to share your beliefs here that you also choose to be respectful of everyone else here that chooses to speak too.
+I ask that if you would like to share your beliefs here that you also choose to be respectful of everyone else here that wishes to speak too.
 We are all here because we are grieving.
 And we only grieve because we love so deeply.
-So at the end of the day, not matter what are beliefs are we are brought together by one thing… LOVE.
+So at the end of the day, no matter what our beliefs are we are brought together by one thing – LOVE.
 Keep that in mind and speak it.